-Students may obtain a Bachelor of Arts in Music or Music Theatre, or a Bachelor of Arts in Liberal Arts with a concentration in Music.
-(See the Humanities section of the catalog.)
+Students may obtain a Bachelor of Arts in Music degree, a Music Education degree in Vocal/Choral Music, or a Bachelor of Arts in Liberal Arts degree with a concentration in Music (see the Humanities section of the catalog).
+Students may also pursue a minor in music.

-The University sponsors four performance ensembles, whose members are chosen by audition.
-The University Chorus and Faulkner Singers are vocal ensembles that perform locally and around the nation each year.
-The University Band marches at football games in the fall, and in the spring it performs concert repertoire.
-The Jazz Ensemble is a smaller band that, like the vocal ensembles, tours each year.
+The University music program sponsors four performance ensembles, whose members are chosen by audition.
+The University Chorus and Faulkner Singers perform throughout the state and around the nation each year.
+The University Band performs at football games in the fall and focuses on concert repertoire in the spring The Jazz Ensemble, like the vocal ensembles, perform numerous times each year.

-Before being admitted as music majors, students must take the Theory Placement Exam and pass an audition on his or her primary instrument.
+Before being admitted as music majors, students must take a Theory Placement Exam and pass an audition on his or her primary instrument.